 Despite this Autoplis was included as the venue for the Asian Grand Prix when the FIA published the draft F1 calendar for 1993.
 However, time was running out for Tsurumaki and the deepening Asian financial crisis would ultimately sink the plans.
 Tsurumaki's company Nippon Tri-Trust collapsed, leading to his bankruptcy and the handing over of the circuit and artworks to the major creditor, the Hazama Corporation, which had been responsible for the construction.
 The F1 race was instead awarded to Donington Park in Great Britain.

 Autopolis survived - just - but only after years of near inactivity.
 By 1995, Hazama had put the circuit up for sale but it wasn't until 2005 that it was finally purchased by Kawasaki who continue to be the major shareholder.
-Today Autopolis hosts domestic series only, with rounds of the national superbike series and Super GT being the calendar highlights.
+With financial stability now assured, the circuit could concentrate on hosting a regular roster of national events.